davidgussler/rustos/fpga/regs/gen/md/examp_regs.md

 - Base Offset: 0xC
 - Size: 0x4

-<p>The last 8 characters of the git commit hash for this fpga design.</p>
+<p>The 8 left-most characters of the git commit hash for this fpga design.</p>

 |Bits|Identifier|Access|Reset|Name|
 |----|----------|------|-----|----|